atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

   `lego_data.sets`(year:, num_parts:);
 ```

-As you can see, the way to write an aggregate function is: `<name(arbitrary)>? <aggregate function>=<column>` and before the extraction from the table, we have to put `distinct`.
+As you can see, the way to write an aggregate function is: `<field name>? <aggregate function>=<aggregate input>` and before the extraction from the table, we have to put `distinct`.
 Here, `distinct` is actually equivalent with `GROUP BY` in an SQL syntax.
 So in SQL, it will be something similar as this:

 ```sql
 SELECT